kezabelle/django-adminlinks/docs/index.rst

 At it's most basic, given a :class:`~django.db.models.Model`, it will do the appropriate checks to ensure that the currently signed in user can perform the requested action via the admin.

-It comes with :doc:`a few niceities <extras>`, none of which are required, and a few configuration obstacles, which are.
-See the :doc:`getting started <getting_started>` documentation for more details.

 Why
 ---